vb-pogribnyi/OpenCircle/Open Circle.md

         plt.show()
 ```

 The code suggests that all the images we cut by hand should be in a folder called 'data_real'.
 OpenCV reads images as an array of integers with values in range 0-255.
 Since our network accepts arrays with values 0-1 - we also have to convert the images to floats and normalize it, by subtracting min value from each image and dividing by max value.
-Also since on our images the circle is black-on-white, and in the dataset the circle is white-on-black, we end our preprocessing with line 'img = 1 - img', which inverts the image.
+Also since on our images the circle is black-on-white, and in the dataset the circle is white-on-black, we end our preprocessing with the line 'img = 1 - img', which inverts the image.

 Here's an example of what the code should output: